 - To allow us respond to general enquiries and feedback from you.
 It is in our legitimate interest to provide effective and responsive services to customers.

-- For internal operations, including troubleshooting, detection of fraud, log data analysis, testing, security, audit and statistical purposes.
+- For internal operations, including troubleshooting, detection of fraud, log data analysis, testing, security, audit, statistical purposes and to investigate and defend legal claims.
 This is in our legitimate interest to protect our business interests and assess our business effectiveness.

-Where we rely on legitimate interest as a ground for processing your personal information, we carry out a ‘balancing test’ to ensure that our processing is necessary and that your fundamental rights of privacy are not outweighed by our legitimate interests, before we go ahead with such processing.
-We keep a record of these balancing tests.
-You have a right to the information contained in these balancing tests on request and can find out more by contacting us using the details below.
+Where we rely on legitimate interest as a ground for processing your personal information, before we go ahead, we carry out a ‘balancing test’ to ensure that our processing is necessary and that your fundamental rights of privacy are not outweighed by our legitimate interests.
+We keep a record of these balancing tests and you can request to see the information they contain.
+You can find out more by contacting us using the details below.

-Where any of the personal information we use contains data concerning health related information and racial or ethnic information, religious or philosophical beliefs, trade union membership data, genetic/ biometric data and sex life or sexual orientation data (together ”sensitive information”), and in addition to the above, where you provide this data to us directly through your use of the App, we rely on you having provided us explicit consent to use such data when you provide this data via the App.
+- Where any of the personal information you provide to us directly through your use of the App contains data concerning health related information and racial or ethnic information, religious or philosophical beliefs, trade union membership data, genetic/ biometric data and sex life or sexual orientation data (Sensitive Information), we rely on you having provided us explicit consent to use such data when you provide this data via the App.

-5. Where we rely on your GP or healthcare provider’s Medical diagnosis or healthcare purposes
+- Where we rely on your GP or healthcare provider’s healthcare purposes

 When will myGP® share your personal information?